HCL-TECH-SOFTWARE/digital-experience/docs/panel_help/wcm_dev_search_form_results_examples.md

 |
 |No results| |There are no results for your query.
 Please refine your search and try again.|

-## Search element design example for use in a rendering portlet { .section}
+## Search element design example for use in a rendering portlet

 In this example, a table is used to lay out the search results.